lawrennd/old_talks/_philosophy/includes/uncertainty-and-absolutism.md

 > There will be no single absolute policy that should be followed slavishly in all circumstances

+\notes{This is also acknowledged in the field of statistics, most famously in the quote by George Box.}

 \include{_philosophy/includes/george-box-useful-model.md}

 \subsection{Tigers and Trolleys}